dmafanasyev/rulexicon/README.md

 ```
 -->

-You can install the development version from
+You can install this package from
 [GitHub](https://github.com/) with:

 ``` r